AMS-Hippo/mini_SAGA/README.md

 A very simple and vibe-coded point-cloud similarity score, based loosely on Steve Knox's presentation "Extending pairwise element similarity to set similarity efficiently".
+I also include a short notebook illustrating how this works for a sort of prototypical time series anomaly detection example.

 I'm a little bit sceptical of this actually being a good score, for a few reasons: